About the Test

 Before the test

 Although ferritin concentration is not affected by food, other iron studies tests may require special preparation.
-For example, if your blood test will measure your iron level or your transferrin saturation level in addition to your ferritin level, you may be asked to fast, which means avoiding food or drinks besides water for up to 12 hours before the test.
+For example, if your blood test will measure your iron level or your transferrin saturation level in addition to your ferritin level, you may be asked to fast.
+This means avoiding food or drinks besides water for up to 12 hours before the test.
+Otherwise, there is very little preparation and the testing process is simple.

 During the test